Back to Species Pages

 • Reproduction depends on placing young in the right protected setting.

-Habitat: Damp gardens, walls, cellars, compost, wood edges, and brickwork fit Graceful because mucus lets the slug move across rough wet surfaces.
+Habitat: Native range keys: europe.
+Damp gardens, walls, cellars, compost, wood edges, and brickwork fit Graceful because mucus lets the slug move across rough wet surfaces.

-Native range: Damp gardens, walls, cellars, compost, wood edges, and brickwork fit Graceful because mucus lets the slug move across rough wet surfaces.
+Native range: Native range keys: europe.
+Damp gardens, walls, cellars, compost, wood edges, and brickwork fit Graceful because mucus lets the slug move across rough wet surfaces.

 To find Leopard slug in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside damp gardens, walls, cellars, compost, wood edges, and brickwork fit Graceful because mucus lets the slug move across rough wet surfaces. than by covering too much ground.
+You usually do better by working one good piece of habitat inside native range keys: europe.
+Damp gardens, walls, cellars, compost, wood edges, and brickwork fit Graceful because mucus lets the slug move across rough wet surfaces. than by covering too much ground.

 • Headlands, reef edges, island colonies, tidal channels, or productive coastal water

-• Protected habitat blocks within damp gardens, walls, cellars, compost, wood edges, and brickwork fit Graceful because mucus lets the slug move across rough wet surfaces.
+• Protected habitat blocks within native range keys: europe.
+Damp gardens, walls, cellars, compost, wood edges, and brickwork fit Graceful because mucus lets the slug move across rough wet surfaces.

 • Start early, pick one strong patch of habitat, and stay long enough for movement to return after you arrive.